 This is a textual commentary on the New Testament especially written for those without a working knowledge of Greek.
 Terry also has a helpful "introduction" to NT textual criticism on this page.Catalogue of NT Papyri and Codices

-This is a forum for people with knowledge of the Bible in its original languages to discuss its manuscripts and textual history from the perspective of historic evangelical theology.From Papyri to King James
+This is a forum for people with knowledge of the Bible in its original languages to discuss its manuscripts and textual history from the perspective of historic evangelical theology.
+See especially their helpful post "Top Ten Essential Works in New Testament Textual Criticism" which contains a helpful bibliography of some important works in the field.
+(There are actually numerous works listed, but the top ten are marked by an asterisk.)From Papyri to King James

 The University of Michigan has an annual display of ancient manuscripts showing the different stages of the New Testament in written form.
 This website is a sample of that display, showing seven cases of the exhibit with a little commentary per image.Greek Manuscript Research Center

 This is the website of Andrews University’s Greek Manuscript Research Center in Michigan.
 They are continually acquiring microfilms of Greek New Testament manuscripts for research purposes.GreekNewTestament.Net

 This is the webpage for the Institute for New Testament Textual Research (INTF).
 Their central task is to research the textual history of the New Testament and to reconstruct its Greek initial text on the basis of the entire manuscript tradition, the early translations, and patristic citations.Institut für Papyrologie, Uni Heidelberg

 This is the website for the Institute for Papyrology at the University of Heidelberg in Germany.
-The site is completely in German.Interpreting Ancient Manuscripts Web
+The site is completely in German.
+They have a helpful list of list of links to other sites having to do with papyrology here.Interpreting Ancient Manuscripts Web

 Timothy Seid's website provides an overview of textual criticism including images.
 The main focus of the web page is the process used to study the ancient manuscripts upon which the New Testament is based.
 While the language discussed is Greek, almost everything is explained with transliterations into English and, where applicable, translations from standard English Bibles.La Parola GNT Manuscript List

-This tool allows two or more New Testament manuscript editions to be easily compared to one another in side-by-side and unified views.Mark Goodacre's Links To Books & Other Manuscripts
+This tool allows two or more New Testament manuscript editions to be easily compared to one another in side-by-side and unified views.
+Though it is slightly misnamed (since it doesn't actually compare individual manuscripts), it is a helpful tool for comparing the major editions (for example, comparing Westcott and Hort's Text to the Textus Receptus).Mark Goodacre's Links To Books & Other Manuscripts

-NT Gateway has a lengthy list of books, articles, and dissertations dealing with textual criticism that are available for viewing and/or download via the web.New Testament TC Chart Timesaver
+NT Gateway has a lengthy list of books, articles, and dissertations dealing with textual criticism that are available for viewing and/or download via the web."NA28 Text vs. NA27 Text"

 This site will build your textual criticism charts (for a fee).Palmer's Table of NT Greek Manuscripts

-David Palmer's web page lists the names, branches, and dates of all the ancient witnesses to the New Testament text up to the seventh century.TC: A Journal of Biblical Textual Criticism
+David Palmer's web page lists the names, branches, and dates of all the ancient witnesses to the New Testament text up to the seventh century.Peter van Minnen's Dating the Oldest New Testament Manuscripts

 This journal is “an electronic journal dedicated to the study of Jewish and Christian biblical texts.”
 Scholars, take note: They encourage articles that “discuss the relationship between textual criticism and other disciplines.”Texts and Traditions

-The methodology of New Testament textual criticism, the critical evaluation of readings, and the history and texts of early Christianity is the focus of the influential work of J. K. Elliott.
-Texts and Traditions offers eighteen essays on these topics in his honor.Textual Research on the Bible: An Introduction to the Scholarly Editions of the German Bible Society
+From the publisher's website: "The methodology of New Testament textual criticism, the critical evaluation of readings, and the history and texts of early Christianity are the focus of the influential work of J. K. Elliott.
+Texts and Traditions offers eighteen essays on these topics in his honor."Textual Research on the Bible: An Introduction to the Scholarly Editions of the German Bible Society

 The German Bible Society published this little handbook that serves as a guide for students new to Old and New Testament textual research.
-It is a handy little introduction and is free in .pdf format!The Early Greek Bible Manuscripts Project
+It is a handy little introduction and is free in .pdf format!The Brice C. Jones Blog

 The Early Greek Bible Manuscripts Project is a Tyndale House research project under the auspices of the Institute for the Study of Early Christianity in its Greco-Roman Setting.
 A team from the EGBMP have recently identified portions of five NT majuscule manuscripts among a collection of unidentified Greek manuscript fragments in the possession of a private collector in Cambridge.
 They are all quite small (having been cut up in antiquity and used for binding materials), but comprise material from Romans, Mark, John, and Luke covering a period form IV/V to VIII cent.The H. Milton Haggard Center for New Testament Textual Studies